everedero/zmk/app/boards/arm/apexpromini/doc/index.rst

 -----------------

 This array corresponds to the electrical connections, not to the geometric positions.
-Notice how K15 is addressed by column 12, row 5.
+Notice how K15 (BACKSPACE) is addressed by column 12, row 5.

 +----+-----+-----+-----+-----+-----+-----+-----+-----+-----+-----+-----+-----+-----+-----+
 |    | C1  | C2  | C3  | C4  | C5  | C6  | C7  | C8  | C9  | C10 | C11 | C12 | C13 | C14 |